 You can control stress levels through regular exercise.
 This triggers your body’s endorphins which in turn enhances your mood and helps you to relax.

 Practising ‘mindfulness’ can work wonders with your state of well-being.
 It’s essentially the practice of being aware of your surroundings, your thoughts and your feelings.
 It may sound like a load of mumbo-jumbo but give it a try.
 I’ve been using the Headspace smart phone app for a few months now and it seems to work wonders.
 You have the ability to choose different focus packs (sport, creativity, happiness etc).
 This has now become part of my morning routine.

 As I’ve already mentioned, getting regular exercise is a great way to keep your mind and body in good shape.
 If you sit down all day then this is especially important for maintaining good posture.
 I am smiling while writing this as I have recently fractured my metatarsal (the outer bone in the mid-foot), so no exercise for me at the moment!

 Anyway, make sure you make the time to fit in 3-4 sessions a week.
 This can be first thing in the morning, at lunch time or at the end of the day – whatever works for you.
 Go for a walk, get to the gym, go for a bike ride or hit the weights.

-For the last 6 months I’ve been trailing HIIT or High Intensity Interval Training.
+For the last 6 months I’ve been trialing HIIT (High Intensity Interval Training) workouts.
 It’s the practice of exercising at one hundred percent through, quick, intense bursts followed by short breaks.
 It gets your heart rate up and burns more fat in less time.
 So there is no excuse not to fit in 15-20 minutes of HIIT in every other day.
 This is ideal for people who work at home as it requires minimal equipment and minimal time.